ladybirdweb/backup-script/README.md

 ## Requirements
 ---
-1. We need a Server to store the backups which are taken. this server can be Windows or Linux based.
+1. We need a Server to store the backups when using this tool. this server can be Windows or Linux based.

 ## Usage
 1. We need to set up the URBACKUP Server first to do the same follow the below steps.